aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> Compensation of most US public school teachers is rigid and solely
 based on seniority.
 This paper studies the effects of a reform that gave school districts in Wisconsin full autonomy to redesign teacher pay schemes.
 Following the reform some districts switched to flexible compensation.
 Using the expiration of preexisting collective bargaining agreements as a source of exogenous variation in the timing of changes in pay, I show that the introduction of flexible pay raised salaries of high-quality teachers, increased teacher quality (due to the arrival of high-quality teachers from other districts and increased effort), and improved student achievement.

-#### <a href= "https://www.aeaweb.org/articles?id=10.1257/aer.96.3.847"> Long-Term Educational Consequences of Secondary School Vouchers: Evidence from Administrative Records in Colombia </a>
-##### Joshua Angrist, Eric Bettinger, Michael Kremer

-<b> Abstract: </b> Colombia's PACES program provided over 125,000 poor children with vouchers that covered the cost of private secondary school.
-The vouchers were renewable annually conditional on adequate academic progress.
-Since many vouchers were assigned by lottery, program effects can reliably be assessed by comparing lottery winners and losers.
-Estimates using administrative records suggest the PACES program increases secondary school completion rates by 15 to 20 percent.
-Correcting for the greater percentage of lottery winners taking college admissions tests, the program increased test scores by two-tenths of a standard deviation in the distribution of potential test scores.

 ## Proposed Papers: